garthenweb/minassic/readme.md

 ```

 ## Flags ##
-* `minify` will minify css code by [clean-css](https://github.com/GoalSmashers/clean-css) library and js code by UglifyJS2.
-It will not have any effect to images at all
+* `minify` will minify css code by [clean-css](https://github.com/GoalSmashers/clean-css) library and js code by [UglifyJS2](https://github.com/mishoo/UglifyJS2).
+It will not have any effect to images
 * `concatenate` will join together all assets given in the map, but will distinguish between file types.
 It will not have any effect to images
 * `inline` will output the plain text in the file
-* `base64` will create an base64 string from the source and output it ready for a src-attribute
+* `base64` will create an base64 string from the source and output it for a src-attribute

 ## Output ##